GermanoGallicchio/research/SPREO.md

 All power values extracted as the magnitude squared of the complex-valued coefficients obtained through cwt (continuous wavelet transform) using Morse wavelets with parameters gamma = 3 and beta = 20.
 These parameters favor frequency precision over temporal precision.

+.footnote[
+I reduced the temporal resolution _after_ cwt to either 50 Hz (equivalent to averaging values within in 50 bins per second, when analyzing the [-500 500] ms window) or 20 Hz (20 bins, when analyzing the [-3000 3000] ms window).
+This is common practice and still represents greater temporal resolution than long 400-ms
+]

 ---

 class: center, middle